 As a teenager, I struggled with mental illness.
 I experienced life as an in-patient in a psych ward three times before the age of 18 (to read about why I choose to share this information in my bio, read my article published in She Does The City).
-At the time, speaking my mind felt impossible, and I struggled to find any words at all for a time.
+At the time, speaking my mind felt impossible, and I struggled to find any words at all.
 In the following years, I worked hard to find freedom with words.
 Eventually, I found that I could love this process and I grew attached to the very same process that had once seemed entirely confusing.
 My love for communication grew from a fear of it.

 In these years of growth, I studied art in London and New York before feeling drawn back to the anchors I felt with friends in Kingston.
 I chose to return there for a life that celebrated connection.
 As I found my old ideas about communication completely reforming, I noticed my confidence gradually returning, even stronger than before.
 I spent two years in Kingston, establishing community and taking every opportunity to learn about the fuel that theatre and art can provide to our hearts.

 I consider people, our stories, our words and our emotions to be the most important things to care about and celebrate, and I am very grateful I get to lead a life that reflects this love through theatre and art.
 I am now a Toronto-based artist, and I feel extremely grateful that I can lead a life that reflects all of the passions that motivate me to live and work hard.